mitchrg/MathQuizzer/README.md

 Helping young students practice math.
 Download matlab file to run application.
-When running the application, make sure to click off the answer box once your response it typed in.
+Select a difficulty to change the amount of time you have to answer.
+Easy, Medium and Hard give users 10, 7, and 4 seconds respectively to answer each math question.
+Type answers in the answer fields and try to get ten in a row right for quiz to end.